ponderrr/limitless-fundraising/README.md

 4. **Nationwide Support**: Available to fraternities and sororities across the country
 5. **Expert Team**: Founded by Texas A&M graduates with deep Greek life experience

-## 🔧 Development

-### Making Changes

-1. Edit the appropriate files (HTML, CSS, JS)
-2. Test changes in your browser
-3. Update configuration in `config.json` if needed

-### Adding New Features

-- Follow the existing code structure
-- Use the ConfigManager for any new configuration values
-- Ensure responsive design for all new elements

 ## 📄 License

 © 2025 Limitless Fundraising.
 All rights reserved.